 Acoustic Wave Therapy is a quick, effective and non-invasive treatment to heal chronic joint pain.
 Clinical studies have shown up to a 91% success rate with this therapy.
 High-energy sound waves are introduced into painful regions of the body to stimulate the healing process by increasing metabolism and enhancing blood circulation to damaged tissue.
 Originally used to break up kidney stones, acoustic wave therapy is an excellent option to reduce scar tissue, calcification and encourage tissue repair.
-Our device is hand made in Switzerland by the global leader in acoustic wave technology, Storz Medical.
+We offer both focused and radial devices.
+We usually use a combination of both devices for orthopedic conditions to get superior results.
+Our devices are hand made in Switzerland by the global leader in acoustic wave technology, Storz Medical.

 Resorption of calcific tendonitis

 Acoustic wave therapy is one of the few medical technologies that performs well for people with chronic conditions.
 This treatment accelerates the body’s own healing process in a number of ways:

 Acoustic wave treatment at Bailey Health Solutions in St. Augustine is noninvasive.
 Gel is applied to the treatment area and the patient will hear a clicking sound as acoustic waves are released through their skin via the applicator.

 Many patients report immediate pain relief after treatment.
 Depending on the condition, maximum benefits are usually experienced from receiving between 2 and 5 treatments.